The Regional Youth Cooperation Office of the Western Balkans

 The establishment of the Regional Youth Exchange Office (RYCO) puts the concepts of friendship,reconciliation and cooperation at the forefront.
 It is inspired by the experience of the Franco-German Youth Office, along with other successful European youth cooperation projects, which established new relationships and significantly improved cooperation.

-The unique apporach of the foundation process of RYCO is marked by the different levels of cooperation.
-It is first and foremost a cooperation between different countries of the region and their young people.
+The unique approach of the foundation process of RYCO is marked by the different levels of cooperation.
+It is first and foremost a cooperation between different countries of the region, important business stakeholders, and of course young people.
 The WB6 participants are cooperating with international stakeholders to find common grounds and are looking for synergy effects and reciprocital support at the same time.
 Moreover is the equal participation of civil society and government a modern approach to ensure inclusivness and create a most promising youth office for the region.